iota-community/Community-Governance/README.md

 If you want to contribute as a Maintainer, please get in touch!

-This repo is part of the Organisation “IOTA community” https://github.com/iota-community on Github.
+This Repo is part of the Organisation “IOTA community” https://github.com/iota-community on Github.